handicraftsman/particledi/README.md

 };

 int main(int argc, char** argv) {
-  particledi dm; // creates a dependency manager (or a service holder)
+  particledi::dm dm; // creates a dependency manager

   dm.set("foo", new foo("Hello, World")); // registers an instance of foo as a foo